 5. Language.
 By “language” I’m talking about any language other than your first.
 At least from my experience in the United States, learning a second language was never very highly emphasized, and I wish that weren’t the case.
 You don’t need to take a second language with translation or fluency in mind, but getting more comfortable with a second language is a good idea in the modern world.
 Knowing more than one language is the norm in many, many places in the world, and you never know when it could come in handy.
 It could mean the difference between getting a job or not, it could let you help someone out, and it could make your travels much more interesting.
 Beyond just the language aspect, you’re also exposed to different cultures and different ways of thinking about communication, both verbal and nonverbal.

-All the classes I chose tend to work toward my goal of having a great understanding of the world we live in, the way people work as groups and individuals, and becoming more proficient at communicating.
+All the classes I chose tend to work toward my goal of having a greater understanding of the world we live in, the way people work as groups and individuals, and becoming more proficient at communicating.
 In my opinion, learning these types of things is universally beneficial, but your mileage may vary.

 What do you think?
 Do you have any recommendations?